mspncp/gosu-wiki/Getting Started on Windows.md

 ## Adding Header/Library Paths (for C++ with Visual C++ 2008)

-The only dependency for using Gosu is (boost)[http://www.boost.org/].
-Many parts of boost have been marked for inclusion in the next standard of C++, so you'd better look at it anyway! :) Download the latest release and extract it into a separate directory. *You do not have to compile anything* for Gosu, the boost headers are enough and cover most of its libraries.
+Gosu has no dependencies, unless you want to compile it yourself.
+However, we recommend (boost)[http://www.boost.org/], which the Gosu Tutorial game also uses.
+Simply download the latest release and extract it into a separate directory (you don't need to compile anything except for a few select parts of boost).

 In Visual C++, go to Tools/Options/Projects and Solutions/VC++ Directories.
 Select the list of directories for include files and add the two directories you extracted boost and Gosu into—not the contained 'boost' or 'Gosu' subfolders.